 For repeated courses, only the latest grade earned is included in cumulative grade point averages even if the latest grade is lower than a preceding grade.
-However, transcripts do indicate all work attempted and completed at all of the colleges of the DCCCD.
+However, transcripts do indicate all work attempted and completed at Dallas College.
 When you withdraw from a course being repeated, the cumulative grade point average is calculated by using the immediately preceding grade in the same course.

 If you believe an error has been made in determining a course grade, you should contact the instructor or appropriate division office as soon as possible.
 For more information, see Grade Dispute Resolution in the section on College Policies and Procedures.